Leave a Message

 Takeaway:

-Net proceeds and certainty matter more than commission percentages.
+Net proceeds and sale certainty matter more than the commission percentage.

-Q: How important is staging when selling a home in Rancho Mission Viejo?
+Q: How important is the first week on market in Rancho Mission Viejo?

 Example: